tihilv/Omtt/docs/readme.md

 ```

 ### Formatting
-A various formatting might be applied to the output:
+Various formatting might be applied to the output:
 ```c#
 var generator = TemplateTransformer.Create("{{this.Id|D3}}, {{this.FamilyName|u}}, {{this.Name}}");
 var result = await generator.GenerateTextAsync(new {Id = 7, Name = "James", FamilyName = "Bond"});